Webhook Secrets

 - Generate a webhook secret in your developer dashboard.
-(Developers > Api keys)
+(Developers > API Keys)

 - Store this secret securely — you'll need it to verify incoming webhooks.

-- Cashless will include this signature in the X-Webhook-Signature header of all webhook requests.
+- Cashless will include this signature in the

-When you receive a webhook, you should:
+When you receive a webhook:

 - Get the signature from the